Antennas, Antenna Cables, Wireless Products: Technical Articles

 LMR-100 and RG174 Coaxial Cable Comparison

-• RG174 and LMR-100 Both are compatible with Wi-Fi, Cellular, and most IoT wireless applications.
+• RG174 and LMR-100 are compatible with Wi-Fi, Cellular, and most IoT wireless applications.

 • LMR-100 is double-shielded and suitable for outdoor as well as indoor use.

-• RG174 has a single shield and is not suitable for long-term outdoors use.
+• RG174 has a single shield and is unsuitable for long-term outdoor use.

-RG174 is a small, flexible, coax for antenna cables, with an American Wire Gauge of 26.
+RG174 is a small, flexible coax for antenna cables with an American Wire Gauge of 26.
 Its diameter is 2.79mm (0.11 inches).
-Its relatively small diameter, flexibility, high speed and efficient data transfer makes it an ideal choice for a wide range of contemporary and consumer applications including:
+Its relatively small diameter, flexibility, high speed, and efficient data transfer make it an ideal choice for a wide range of contemporary and consumer applications, including:

 RG174 Physical Characteristics: